mrinmaya/mrinmaya.github.io/_pages/teaching_aie24.md

 The final assessment will be a combination of:
 - 60% - Take-home assignment(s);
-- 40% - Paper presentation;
+- 20% - Paper presentation;
+- 20% - answers to the 10 research paper questions;
+- 2% - potential bonus for class participation.

 No written exams!
 Our focus is on learning and continuous evaluation.